"Why do we pray to three distinct beings?"_ - Jan Trzycieski

 The Italian Humanists

-A significant member of the liberal movement in which the Anabaptists circulated was Juan Valdes who, Wilbur writes,8 was the leading Protestant propagandist amongst the Italians.
-In Naples he gathered about him many liberal thinkers, the most significant of whom for this history was the friar Bernardino Ochino,
+A significant member of the liberal movement in which the Anabaptists circulated was Juan Valdes who, Wilbur writes,7 was the leading Protestant propagandist amongst the Italians.
+In Naples he gathered about him many liberal thinkers, the most significant of whom for this history was the friar Bernardino Ochino “who has also been reckoned as perhaps the most influential propagator of the Protestant doctrine in Italy”.8

-Because of the Inquisition in Italy many liberal thinkers headed north and settled in the Reformed lands, especially Geneva.
+Due to the Inquisition in Italy many liberal thinkers headed north and settled in the Reformed lands, especially Geneva.
 Once in sufficient numbers in Geneva, these religious refugees established the Italian Protestant Church.
 Of the Italians who left for safer lands to the north one of the most significant was Bernardo Ochino of Siena.
-He had the distinction of being probably the first to be summoned to the Italian Inquisition in Rome for his alleged Lutheran views.10
+He had the distinction of being probably the first to be summoned to the Italian Inquisition in Rome for his alleged Lutheran views.9

 Bernardino Ochino.
 Image courtesy of Wikipedia